 A few months ago, we got in the car and drove just outside of Palm Springs, CA to Los Rios Rancho’s beautiful u-pick farm to go apple picking.
 Not only does Los Rios have rows and rows of apple trees that seem to go on for miles, but they also have live music, pony rides, a petting zoo, roast corn, BBQ and more.
 We had a blast and we picked bags filled with several varieties of apples to take back home.

 Whenever we go apple picking, I always set out with an adventurous spirit thinking I’m going to get home and crank out batches apple pies, turnovers, bread ,etc….and then I get home.
 I’m so exhausted from a long day of running around after Kenya that I just want to rest on the couch.
 Still, what to do with all those apples?
 Apple butter!

-2. Cook for 15 minutes, covered or until apples are soft and tender.
+- Cook for 15 minutes, covered or until apples are fork tender.

 - Smash apples with a potato masher or back of a spoon.
 You want the apple butter to be slightly chunky.

 - * multiply the recipe for larger batches of apple butter.

 - ** if apples are tart, add honey, maple syrup or agave to sweeten.